February 5, 2020

 A Back-to-Back agreement is used for both scenarios.

 - If you are a Sub-Contractor and want to negotiate the Main Terms that the Main Contractor has in place with its Client; and

 - A Supplier who is employing a Subcontractor and wants to cover all legal gaps between its relationship with its Client and the relationship it has with its Subcontractor.

 How can Law 365 help?

-Happily, Law 365’s extensive insights and sector familiarity can assist you with ensuring you have the right Back-to-Back agreements in place which ensure the right Flow Down Terms are in place whether you are a Supplier (Main Contractor) or the Subcontractor.
+Happily, Law 365 can make sure that you have the right Back-to-Back agreements in place which ensure the right Flow Down Terms are in place whether you are a Supplier (Main Contractor) or the Subcontractor.

 Get Started with our friendly experts.